TremoloSecurity/openunison-control/README.md

   -t, --smtp-secret-path string               Path to file containing the smtp password`
 ```

 If run on an existing cluster, this command will upgrade existing charts.
-For authentication soltuions that require a secret, this command can be re-run without that secret safely.
+For authentication solutions that require a secret, this command can be re-run without that secret safely.

 ## install-satelite